craymondcarroll/expensify-app/README.md

 - **Install Redux-Thunk** which will allow redux to dispatch function not just objects.
 By default Redux can only dispatch objects.
 But if want to use Firebase we want to dispatch functions.

+- Install **history** this is needed to redirect to different pages that are not using react components.
+It we are just using components there is no need for this.

 <br/><br/><br/>